COVID-19 Emergency Funding (CARES Act)

 No. Money received through this fund does not need to be repaid.

-No. This fund does not negate or replace financial aid, and it is a one-time grant.
+No. This fund does not negate or replace financial aid.

 What are the deadlines to apply?

-Applications are taken throughout the semester.
-There is no deadline to apply.
+The application deadline to apply is May 19, 2021.
 Applications are reviewed as soon as possible.
-Funds are distributed within one week of application approval.
+Funds are distributed within three weeks of application approval.

 How will I be notified of the application decision?

-If selected or denied for an emergency grant, you will be notified by email.
+If selected or denied for an emergency grant, students will receive a notification in their UHV email account.

 What if I owe UHV for tuition or other expenses?